 Pricing and Valuation in the Art Market

-Artistic production spans many disciplines, opinions, sensibilities, and social positions.
-Art valuation, on the other hand, involves comparing data from multiple sources such as art auction houses, private and corporate collectors, curators, art dealers, and art advisors.
+Art valuation involves comparing data from multiple sources such as art auction houses, private and corporate collectors, curators, art dealers, and art advisors.
+But why should these factors matter to the art collector?

 The Complex Ecosystem of the Art Market

 The art market is a captivating world where creativity intertwines with commerce.
 At its core lies the intricate dance between pricing and valuation, shaping the perception of artistic worth and influencing the fate of masterpieces.
 While the subjectivity of art may seem to defy conventional economic principles, a closer examination reveals a complex ecosystem driven by factors such as artist reputation, provenance, aesthetics, and market demand.
-In this blog post, we delve into the fascinating realm of pricing and valuation in the art market, exploring the interplay of subjective and objective elements that shape the value of art.
+The realm of pricing and valuation in the art market is fascinating, a complex interplay of subjective and objective elements that shape the value of art.

 The ecosystem of the art market is one of intermingled primary and secondary markets.
-Galleries and artist studios comprise what is called the “primary market,” the term itself designates that this is the first time a work of art has been sold.
-However, if the artwork is being sold by a collector, it enters what we call the “secondary market,” which has historically been dominated by individual dealers and art advisors, as well as auction houses, who specialize in re-selling works of art.
-Auction houses, like Sotheby’s or Christie’s, which wield a near monopoly-power, are trading platforms similar to NYSE and NASDAQ, where buyers and sellers meet to exchange art for cash, with a public record of whether the object sold and for what price.
+Galleries and artist studios comprise what is called the “primary market”; as the term suggests, this is the first time a work of art has been sold.
+If the artwork is being sold by a collector, it enters what we call the “secondary market,” which has historically been dominated by individual dealers and art advisors, as well as auction houses, who specialize in re-selling works of art.
+Institutions like Sotheby’s or Christie’s, which wield a near-monopoly power in this domain, are trading platforms similar to NYSE and NASDAQ: buyers and sellers meet to exchange art for cash, and a public record is kept to track whether the object sold and for what price.

 The contemporary art market has grown in recent years, with more collectors competing for a finite number of works by name-brand artists or young rising stars.
 As a result, it is difficult to be sure collectors are making sound investment decisions.

-ArtRow re-imagines both the primary and secondary markets for fine art into a professionally managed marketplace.
-This means our pricing and valuation is consistent with current art market dynamics in addition to the work’s art historical merit.
+ArtRow reimagines both the primary and secondary markets for fine art into a professionally managed marketplace.
+This means our pricing and valuation is consistent with both current art market dynamics and the work’s art historical merit.
 Read our mission statement here.

 Art Market Dynamics: Subjectivity & Objectivity in Valuation